Illumina/hap.py/doc/happy.md

 * it contains counts stratified over the different genotypes and variant subtypes
 * it also contains Ti/Tv and het/hom ratios for each variant classification (TP/FN/...)
-* if stratification regions were specified, it will contained a breakdown into these regions.
+* if stratification regions were specified, it will contain a breakdown into these regions.

 ![](extended.table.png)